AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

     pragma Loop_Invariant (<some invariant>);

-From one loop to the next
+From one loop to the next:

 .. code-block:: ada